This website doesn't store cookies. Enjoy the experience, without worrying about your data!

-This Low Memory footprint (both ROM and RAM) bootloader software solution for automotive is compatible with application-level protocols like UDS, J1939 and KWP2000.
+This Low Memory footprint (both ROM and RAM) bootloader software solution for automotive is compatible with application-level protocols like UDS on CAN, UDS on IP, J1939 and KWP2000.

 It is compatible with both RTOS and non-RTOS based applications.
 And the reprogramming code sequence is customizable as per the requirements of your target application.

 Ans.
 Yes, our designed Bootloader software is compatible with popularly used communication protocols (either wired/wireless).

 Following is the indicative list of protocols which are compatible with our bootloader design:

 Ans.
 The Bootloader code is executed first with the initiation of the system.

 If there is a valid application present in the application block, then the control jumps from Boot to the application block.